OChamleon/ochamleon-extension-vscode/vsc-extension-quickstart.md

-# Welcome to the Cameleon Extension
+# Welcome to the OChamleon Extension

 ## What's in the folder